Mosaic Wall Art for Summer Travel: The Corn Palace

 The area above the stage shows a series of round friezes that depict other elements of South Dakota lore.

 The event space is the home of concerts, rodeos, polka dances, and basketball games for the local high school team: The Mitchell Kernels.
 It’s also where many tournaments are played.
 As a matter of fact, the Corn Palace is ranked in the Top 10 in the U.S. for high school basketball games – and they’re broadcasted by the local radio station: KORN.
-With all that pride, it’s really not that surprising that even the pillars inside the arena are decorated with mosaic.
+With all that pride, it’s really not that surprising that even the pillars inside the arena are decorated with mosaic designs.

 A Bit of Architectural Controversy